Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 - vSphere vDS (Virtual Distributed Switch) is required for layer 2 extensions.
 - vSphere vSS (Virtual Standard Switches) is not supported for layer 2 extensions with HCX.
 - By default, when extending a Layer 2 network with HCX, the default gateway for this L2 network remains on-premises including things like common services (DNS, Firewalls, etc.).
-- Traffic will always be sent to its default gateway (hairpinned) back to on-premises for any layer 3 connectivity between workloads on extended networks, on-premises, and/or in non-streched networks on AVS, as well as Azure VNETs.
+- Traffic will always be sent to its default gateway (hairpinned) back to on-premises for any layer 3 connectivity between workloads on extended networks, on-premises, and/or in non-stretched networks on AVS, as well as Azure VNETs.
-- This approach does not require an outage as migrations can be done via vMotion, Replication Assisted vMotion (RAV), which will not intefere with the operation of the VM(s).
+- This approach does not require an outage as migrations can be done via vMotion, Replication Assisted vMotion (RAV), which will not interfere with the operation of the VM(s).
 Bulk Migration and Cold Migration can also be used to migrate to extended networks, just keep in mind these methods require downtime for the VM to be migrated.
 - Once an on-premises network segment is fully evacuated, customers can choose to un-stretch a layer 2 network segment with an option to transfer the duties of the default gateway to the NSX-T T1 router on the AVS side.
 Once the gateway duties are fully migrated, NSX-T will do routing locally through the T1.
 - Mobility Optimized Networking (MON) can be enabled on extended layer 2 networks via HCX to avoid traffic being hairpinned back to the on-premises default gateway.
 MON injects /32 routes to route traffic locally on AVS (See Option 4).